jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ### Scalar operations only

-With the exception of the splatting syntax discussed below, all expressions must be simple scalar operations.
+Except for the splatting syntax discussed below, all expressions must be simple scalar operations.
 You cannot use `dot`, matrix-vector products, vector slices, etc.
 ```jldoctest nlp_scalar_only; setup=:(model = Model(); @variable(model, x[1:2]); @variable(model, y); c = [1, 2])